MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 10/readme.md

 - Add a root node as a start
 - Until all vertices are visited, add a vertex to the list by finding the smallest edge from a vertex in the spanning tree.

+`Where to start?`
+- if the question does not say where to start then always start alphabetically.

+Steps:
+1. finding out all the candidates (edges those connecting already visited vertiex to another vertex not visited) for the step
+2. among the candidates pick the one with the lowest weight

 example pg 14 - 19

+candidate edges with two letters
+{ {a,b}, {b,c}, {c,i}, {c,f}, {f,g}, {g,h}, {c,d}, {d,e} }
+Vertex: {a,b,c,i,f,g,h,d,e}

 ```
 Prim(G)